 What Your Business Can Do About COVID-19 Series: Vertically Integrating Your Supply Chain Data

 On Wednesday, March 25th, I sat in on a fantastic pivot by our friends at BVA in response to the cancellation of all spring ecommerce events for 2020: Virtual Commerce.
-A completely virtual conference where hundreds of attendees that tuned in from their various WFH situations from all over the world absorbed no less than 7 talks.
+A completely virtual conference where hundreds of attendees tuned in for various discussions from their various WFH situations from all over the world.
 Each talk focused around what ecommerce Merchants can do in light of the COVID-19 reality we all find ourselves in.
-Some important topics covered during the conference were the rise of ecommerce and brands taking proactive steps into vertically integrating their supply chain amidst COVID-19.
+Some important topics covered during the conference were the rise of eCommerce and brands taking proactive steps into vertically integrating their supply chain amidst COVID-19.

 With an incredible content lineup that reassured Merchants of the new reality we exist in now and post-COVID-19, experts overweighed in on how to continue marketing during this time.
 Other topics discussed were how to virtually collaborate between teams, and how to generally keep business going.
 Coupled with great data analysis from McKinsey, two things from this conference were clear: